lambdalabs-eu1-webchat/webchat-documentation/README.md

   - admin
   - super admin
     **2-3 User Stories:**
-  - As a guest I want to not have to register for the app so that I can use it quickly
+  - As a Guest, I want to not have to register for the app so that I can use it quickly
-  - As a receptionist I want to quickly generate guest login codes so that I can quickly check in a guest
+  - As a Receptionist, I want to quickly generate guest login codes so that I can quickly check in a guest
-  - As a receptionist I want to be able to quickly edit the expiration date in case the guest decides to stay at our hotel for a longer period of time.
+  - As a Receptionist, I want to be able to quickly edit the expiration date in case the guest decides to stay at our hotel for a longer period of time.
-  - As a receptionist I want to be able to quickly terminate the access for the  guest to the chat app on his check-out.
+  - As a Receptionist, I want to be able to quickly terminate the access for the  guest to the chat app on his check-out.
     **What internal APIs will you build to implement this feature?**
     A check guest in end point that returns a random unique code on successful check in.
     [POST] create new code